 - Should I protect my face/eyes/moles and birthmarks when I use sunbeds?

 - How should I protect my sensitive body parts?

 - Does protection depend on the tanning session duration?

 - What will happen if I don't protect these body parts?

-As the experts in the tanning business, we never leave your questions unanswered.
-For this reason we decided to create a series of articles focusing on your doubts and needs when it comes to indoor tanning.
+As experts in the tanning business, we never leave your questions unanswered.
+For this reason, we decided to create a series of articles focusing on your doubts and needs when it comes to indoor tanning.
 Here comes the first one - eye protection.

 The internet is full of entries and comments like the one above.
 But is it reasonable to act irresponsibly just because someone didn't experience any negative consequences?